wireapp/cryptobox-jni/README.md

   * A Java compiler (1.6 or later).

-  * A Rust compiler (1.12.1 or newer) that can cross-compile to the following targets corresponding to the aforementioned NDK standalone toolchains:
+  * A Rust compiler (1.16.0) that can cross-compile to the following targets corresponding to the aforementioned NDK standalone toolchains:
       * `armv7-linux-androideabi`
       * `aarch64-linux-android`